contributors-company/fform/README.md

 ## Why It Rocks 🎸

 - **State Management Simplified**: Automatically handles the state of both individual form fields and the form as a whole.
-- **Built-in Validation with a Twist**: Easily define validation rules for each field and automatically check them upon data changes, but let's use `errorText` for a change.
+- **Built-in Validation with a Twist**: Supports on-the-fly validation and error handling for each field, ensuring a smooth user experience.
 - **Flexibility at Its Finest**: Supports any data type for field values and validation errors thanks to generics.
 - **Reactive Forms for the Win**: Leverages streams for tracking form state changes, ensuring your UI is always in sync.